Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: Introduction

-In this paper, we propose mixed-integer quadratic programming (MIQP) formulations for learning the optimal DAG structure of BNs given $n$ continuous observations from a system of linear structural equation models (SEMs).
+In this paper, we propose reformulations of the mixed-integer quadratic programs (MIQP) for learning the optimal DAG structure of BNs given $n$ continuous observations from a system of linear structural equation models (SEMs).
 While there exist exact integer-programming (IP) formulations for learning DAG structure with \emph{discrete} data \citep{cussens2010maximum, cussens2012bayesian, hemmecke2012characteristic, studeny2013polyhedral, bartlett2013advances, JMLR:v17:14-479,oates2016exact, bartlett2017integer, cussens2017polyhedral,cussens2017bayesian}, the development of {tailored} computational tools for learning the optimal DAG structure from \emph{continuous} data has received less attention.
 In principle, exact methods developed for discrete data can be applied to {continuous} data.
 However, such methods result in exponentially sized formulations in terms of the number of binary variables.
 A common practice to circumvent the exponential number of binary variables is to limit the in-degree of each node \citep{cussens2012bayesian,cussens2017bayesian, bartlett2017integer}.
 But, this may result in sub-optimal solutions.
 On the contrary, MIQP formulations for learning DAGs corresponding to linear SEMs require a \textit{polynomial} number of binary variables.
 This is because for BNs with linear SEMs, the score function --- i.e., the penalized negative log-likelihood (PNL) --- can be explicitly written as a function of the coefficients of linear SEMs \citep{shojaie2010penalized, van2013ell, park2017bayesian, manzour2019integer}.
+In contrast to the existing MIQPs \citep{park2017bayesian, manzour2019integer}, our reformulations exploit the convex quadratic objective and the relationship between the continuous and binary variables to improve the strength of the continuous relaxations.